Accelerate & amplify your impact in the regions

 Who should attend?

-The audience will comprise of changemakers who currently work or volunteer as not for profit managers or board members, social entrepreneurs, social impact investors and policy makers.
+The audience will comprise of changemakers who currently work or volunteer as not for profit managers or board members, social entrepreneurs, social impact investors and policy makers impacting regional communities.

 Delegates will: